 \subsection{Evidence for the pressure-supported spheroidal bulge of the MW}

-In the previous section we used orbital frequency analysis to identify the bar-supporting stars, classified them into different orbital groups, and studied their chemo-dynamical properties.
-Additionally we also identified stars in the $X_4$ family of orbits which exist due to the Galactic bar, but have a different chemistry compared to the bar stars.
-In this section, we now study the rest of the stars in our \textit{bulge sample} which we call `Non-Bar' stars defined as stars with $\mathrm{P_{bar}}=0\%$\footnote{For a discussion on stars with low probability to support the bar i.e. $0\%<\mathrm{P_{bar}}<50\%$ please refer to Appendix \ref{sec:lowPbar}}.
+In the previous section, we used orbital frequency analysis to identify the bar-supporting stars, classified them into different orbital groups, and studied their chemodynamical properties.
+Additionally, we identified stars in the $X_4$ family of orbits, which exist due to the Galactic bar but have a different chemistry compared to the bar stars.
+In this section, we now study the rest of the stars in our bulge sample, which we call `Non-Bar' stars, defined with $\mathrm{P_{bar}}=0\%$\footnote{For a discussion of stars with a low bar-support probability, i.e. $0\%<\mathrm{P_{bar}}<50\%$, please refer to Appendix \ref{sec:lowPbar}}.

-In Figure \ref{fig:bar_nb_ecc_zmax} we present the distribution of the `bar' and `non-bar' stars in the $Z_{\mathrm{max}}$--ecc plane.
+In Figure \ref{fig:bar_nb_ecc_zmax}, we present the distribution of the `bar' and `non-bar' stars in the $\mathrm{Z_{max}}$--ecc plane.
 We see that the bar-supporting stars mostly have high eccentricity and are confined to $\sim1.5$\,kpc from the galactic plane.
-These bar stars populate the cells E, F, H and I of the $Z_{\mathrm{max}}$--ecc plane as discussed in previous Sec. \ref{sec:zmaxecc}.
-In panel II) the Kernel Density Estimate plot reveals the existence of two main density groups among the non-bar stars.
-One group includes highest eccentricity orbits ($ecc>$0.9) and extend to larger distance ($\approx3$\,kpc) from the galactic plane compared to the bar.
+These bar stars populate the cells E, F, H, and I of the $\mathrm{Z_{max}}$--ecc plane, as discussed in previous Sec. \ref{sec:zmaxecc}.
+In panel II), the kernel density estimate plot reveals the existence of two main density groups among the non-bar stars.
+One group includes the highest eccentricity orbits ($ecc>$0.9) and extends to larger distances ($\approx3$\,kpc) from the galactic plane compared to the bar.
 The second group has a peak in ecc $\approx0.7$ and is confined to $1 \lesssim Z_{\mathrm{max}}\lesssim 2$\, kpc.
-The first group maps to the high velocity-dispersion dominated cells C and F and the second group overlaps at cell F to continue towards cell E with thick-disc like velocity distribution (see Figs. \ref{fig:mdf_ecc_zmax} and \ref{fig:vz_vphi} in Sec. \ref{sec:zmaxecc}).
-We have seen that cell C has a bi-modal MDF with both very metal-rich and metal-poor stars while cells C and E contain mostly metal-poor stars.
+The first group maps to the high velocity-dispersion dominated cells C and F, and the second group overlaps at cell F to continue towards cell E with a thick disc-like velocity distribution (see Figs. \ref{fig:mdf_ecc_zmax} and \ref{fig:vz_vphi} in Sec. \ref{sec:zmaxecc}).
+We have seen that cell C has a bi-modal MDF with both very metal-rich and metal-poor stars, while cells C and E contain mostly metal-poor stars.